The Lords of Human Kind. Black Man, Yellow Man and White Man in an Age of Empire by V.G. Kiernan

 African Art, Its Background and Traditions by René S. Wassing

-African Art by Michel Leiris, by Jacqueline Delange, translated by Michael Ross
+African Art by Michel Leiris and Jacqueline Delange, translated by Michael Ross

 Prints and Visual Communication by William Ivins Jr.